mohammedkashim10/sparta-project-1/README.md

 2. In-game, generating another word with another colour with every click.
 Initially when I tried this, the display created an element with the same word with the same colour every time, while still keeping the old element.
 To overcome this, I decided to change the contents of the current elements as opposed to trying to remove and replace them.

 ### Learning points
 I learned how to implement a gradient background, which I had not done or seen before.
 The concept wasn't difficult to understand but the code itself was a little tricky.
-I also now know how to make better use of functions and calling them later in multiple places later on as opposed to just creating the function sexactly where I want them to take place.
+I also now know how to make better use of functions and calling them in multiple places later on as opposed to just creating the functions exactly where I want them to take place.
+This made the code a lot shorter and more efficient.